-However, we frequently miss a critical aspect in our teams and at the organizational level and forget to ask, “How can we better understand data from a customer needs perspective and improve their business?
-What will my customer do with the data that is ingested and information that is presented?
+However, we frequently miss a critical aspect in our team or at the organizational level and forget to ask, “How can we better understand data from a customer needs perspective and improve their business?
+What will my customer do with the data that is ingested and the information that is presented?
 Why is this problem important for the customer?”

-India has a major advantage in the global area with the vast number of young Indians with curious minds.
+India has a major advantage in the global area with a large number of young people with curious minds.
 Organizations can tap into this creative force by encouraging and supporting these innovative minds to develop novel solutions that strengthen business-client relationships.
 There are many creative geniuses within various organizations and the key is to show them the way to experiment and support their talents.
 Some of the key aspects that need change are:

 Continuous learning: Our education system was rigid with little flexibility, but we are now surrounded by the Internet the holy grail of information.
 It requires a lifetime of learning to keep you abreast of the latest trends and knowledge.
-Organizations and individuals should understand the need to adapt a continuous learning process to understanding the ever changing customer needs and grow opportunities that accelerate their growth.
+Organizations and individuals should understand the need to adopt a continuous learning process to understand the ever-changing customer needs and grow opportunities that accelerate their growth.

-In conclusion, I would like to state that innovation is not forced or dictated upon us, it is rather ignited when creativity is supported at work place and education.
-Innovation may not always result in immediate financial benefit, but it will definitely yield financial gains in the long run.
+In conclusion, I would like to state that innovation is not forced or dictated upon us, it is rather ignited when creativity is supported at workplace and education.
+Innovation may not always result in an immediate financial benefit, but it will definitely yield financial gains in the long run.
 I would end this post by paraphrasing our 11th President, the honorable A.P.J.
 Abdul Kalam.

 “Learning gives creativity